 Awhile ago, I skimmed a book called ‘Younger Next Year’.
 It convinced me that, as a 44-year-old, I’d better figure out a regular exercise routine that would prevent my body from suffering the rapid drop-off in health that most people experience as they enter their middle-age years.

 I knew I didn’t want to join a gym or do team sports, but had no idea what my alternatives were.
 Then I discovered StayFitAnywhere and started training with Joe in person and online.
-It took me a while to wrap my head (and schedule) around my emerging need to consistently and proactively invest in my ongoing fitness.
+It took me a while to wrap my head (and schedule) around exercising doesn’t need to be stressful and hours of my time.
+I can actually feel an increase in my energy and see physical body changes with short and consistent workouts.
+I knew right then I needed to change my way of thinking about fitness.
+And to accept my emerging need to consistently and proactively invest in my ongoing fitness.

 Fortunately, I made the changes necessary.
 Now I’m consistently experiencing greater core strength, which makes both myself and my chiropractor very happy.
 Undoubtedly the most significant benefit I continue to experience is the near absence of the neck and back strain I previously lived with due to working on a computer all day.
 Now I’m sitting straighter for longer, but also getting up every hour for a quick stretch, which keeps me loose.

 Like I said, I’m not the gym type.
-But with my StayFitAnywhere online workouts, my living room is now my gym once a week.
+But with my StayFitAnywhere online workouts, my living room is now my gym multiple times a week.
 Convenient, quiet and welcoming.

 I keep telling Joe it’s brilliant that the StayFitAnywhere name stresses staying fit as opposed to getting fit.
 It’s a great reminder that fitness is a never-ending project.
 Thanks to the StayFitAnywhere team for making it all the more attainable. ~Grant